timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-grafana-tutorial/create_service.png" alt="Create a new Grafana service"/>

 >:TIP: Alternatively, you can setup [Grafana Cloud][grafana-cloud] and follow the rest of the instructions below.
-Note that Grafana Cloud is more feature-rich than the open source version of Grafana included with Timescale Cloud, but does require a paid subscription from Grafana.
+Note that Grafana Cloud requires a paid subscription from Grafana.

-Finally, you need to configure Grafana to connect to your Timescale Cloud instance (or your own installation of TimescaleDB).
+Finally, you need to configure Grafana to connect to your TimescaleDB instance.

 Start by selecting 'Add Data Source' and choosing the 'PostgreSQL' option in the SQL group: